pirelenito/docker-dropbox/README.md

 Run Dropbox inside Docker.
 Fully working with local host folder mount or inter-container linking (via `--volumes-from`).

-This repository provides the [janeczku/dropbox](https://registry.hub.docker.com/u/janeczku/dropbox/) image.
+This is a fork for personal usage of the [janeczku/docker-dropbox](https://github.com/janeczku/docker-dropbox) image.

 ## Usage examples